FarzanehZareian/Unity-Mixed-Reality-Crack-Detection/README.md

-# Project Title

-### *Integration of Deep Learning-Based Crack Recognition with Mixed Reality for Enhanced Structural Inspection of Masonry Structures*
+## *Integration of Deep Learning-Based Crack Recognition with Mixed Reality for Enhanced Structural Inspection of Masonry Structures*

 ## 1- Overview

 This project presents a Mixed Reality application developed using Unity and the Microsoft Mixed Reality Toolkit (MRTK), targeting HoloLens 2 and the Universal Windows Platform (UWP).

 The system integrates real-time visual processing with an interactive mixed reality interface, enabling users to visualize classification results, overlays, and confidence indicators directly within the physical environment.

 The application is designed to be reproducible, extensible, and deployment-ready.